Written by Amaze Communications Officer Jae Evergreen. Jae prefers being referred to as Jae rather than any pronouns.

 I’m still trying to figure out my gender and sexual identities.
 If you asked me a year ago, I would have identified as asexual.
 A lot changes in a year, though.
 For the past six months or so I’ve been on hormone therapy treatment, because I had really low testosterone levels.
 Without going into any details, hormone therapy really does change the way the brain thinks.
 I now identify as pansexual.
 It took me a long time to understand that I do have sexual attraction, however I don’t think about gender or sexuality – if I click with a person it’s because of their individuality and uniqueness, not their genitals.

 At some ridiculous hour (something like 2am) a few days ago, I actually came out on Twitter as being non-binary.
 Reflecting on this revelation, I’m not sure if it’s the…right label.
 I’m still thinking whether I’m gender-fluid.
 Recently, having lost a lot of weight in the past year, I’ve started to really feel the cold that winter brings.
 Sensory-wise, but also because I like to be unique, I’m choosing to wear leggings with shorts, rather jeans or tracksuit pants.
 The other day I was buying socks, and I had the sudden urge to get the bright fluoro pink ones.
 Instead, I got the more male blue-green pair, for fear that the pink pair would attract unwanted comments from people.
 So I’m still figuring out my gender identity.

 Labelling my gender and sexuality won’t change who I am though.
 Like how I continue to learn the way autism intersects with my life, I’ll continue to learn about my gender and sexuality.
 I’ll learn to accept myself for who I am, and try not let other people who may disapprove bring me down.

-I’ll continue to be Joel, I’m unique, different and diverse…. just like you are.
+I’ll continue to be me, I’m unique, different and diverse…. just like you are.